MONEY MARKETS-Dollar costs rise as Europe concerns persist

 "It should be clear the euro bond is not a quick fix, it will take time to implement.
 For the interim, for money markets to improve you need some measures regarding the banking system which would lead to some immediate improvement," he added.

-The ECB could offer special three-month dollar funds in addition to the weekly swap lines it offers, he and other analysts said, as it did in May 2010 when Greece's worsening debt woes pushed up dollar borrowing costs for European banks.
+The ECB could offer special three-month dollar funds in addition to the weekly swap lines it offers, he said, as it did in May 2010 when a worsening Greek debt crisis pushed up dollar borrowing costs for European banks.

 ECB DOLLAR TENDER, FED EYED